 In 1946 two provinces were formed: the Sacred Heart Province and the Immaculate Heart Province.
 In the Sacred Heart Province, the Country Day School of the Holy Union began in Groton in 1949.
 This school continues to serve children in the Nashoba Valley area.
 Cardinal Cushing invited the sisters to staff Rose Hawthorne Elementary and High School in Concord, MA in 1950.

-In the 1960’s and 70’s educational ministry was broadened to include religious education and pastoral work in parishes.
+In the 1960’s and 70’s following the 2nd Vatican Council, educational ministry was broadened to include religious education and pastoral work in parishes.
 Sisters also began to work in health care.
 While parish schools always had numbers of immigrant children, mainly French Canadian, Irish, and Italian, the 1970’s saw the sisters’ working with newer immigrants, including Haitians and Vietnamese.
 Sisters also went to Appalachia to work among the rural poor.